Can I bring my bees into Massachusetts?

 Can I move my bees to another state?

-Yes, but most states require a health certificate from an inspection for incoming hives and/or used equipment ensuring the material is free of pathogens/parasites/pests.
-Contact MDAR to schedule an inspection.
+Yes, but most states require a health inspection and certificate for incoming colonies, hive boxes and/or any other used equipment ensuring the material is free of infectious or contagious disease agents and certain pests.
+Please note that you can request an inspection by completing the MDAR Apiary Inspection Request Form.

 How far in advance should I schedule an inspection?